enigma131/stb0899/README.md

 # stb0899
 Dkms tweaked kernel module for low C/N.

-This module source will create a new Linux kernel module with enhanced capabilities (performance for low C/N signal, restore signal monitoring ...)
+This module source will create a new Linux kernel demodulator module with enhanced capabilities (performance for low C/N signal, restore signal monitoring ...).
+This module is part of my TechnoTrend TT-budget S2-3200 PCI card and also in other devices.
+Tuner tweaks (second repository stb6100) cand also be used if used by device (my use case).
+Total changes from Linux sources are in separate file ListOfChanges.
+I've use it since kernel 4.x on different distributions (Ubuntu, Debian, Arch ,Fedora, Redhat).

+Installing:

 As it is based on kernel module replacing, you need first to install closest kernel source for your distribtion.